Puppy Bowl XIV: How to watch and what to know

 What should I know about the purr-formances?

-A chicken named Jokgu is slated to perform a keyboard rendition of the national anthem, Animal Planet says.
+A chicken named Jokgu is slated to perform a keyboard rendition of the national anthem, the press release says.
 Kittens will also be featured as part of a halftime program.

 What else should I know?